Investigating Solid-Fluid Phase Coexistence in DC Plasma Bilayer Crystals: The Role of Particle Pairing and Mode Coupling: Conclusion

 Side-view imaging revealed repeated formation, collapse, and exchange of particle pairs.
 These dynamic interactions disrupted local order, redistributed energy, and strongly influenced collective modes.
 To quantify their impact, we introduced a non-reciprocity metric based on pair accelerations.
 This analysis showed a clear monotonic increase of non-reciprocal driving strength with decreasing confinement voltage, directly linking microscopic wake-mediated asymmetry to macroscopic instability.
 Stronger non-reciprocity at low voltages coincided with enhanced particle pairing and eventual melting.

 Together, these findings point to a hybrid mechanism for melting in bilayer dusty plasma crystals, where vertical confinement, wakefield-mediated non-reciprocal interactions, dynamic particle pairing, and local structural fluctuations act cooperatively to destabilize the crystalline order.
-This establishes dynamic particle pairing amplified by non-reciprocal energy injection as the key driver of the phase transition.
+These results indicate that dynamic particle pairing amplified by non-reciprocal energy injection is strongly correlated with the phase transition, and accompanies confinement-driven structural and fluctuation effects.
 The framework developed here, which combines phonon spectral analysis with direct quantification of non-reciprocity, provides a general approach for studying melting, energy transport, and defect dynamics in strongly coupled non-equilibrium systems.